apache/arrow/docs/source/format/Columnar.rst

 child array (inclusive).

 A list-view type is specified like ``ListView<T>``, where ``T`` is any type (primitive or nested).
-In these examples we use 32-bit offsets where the 64-bit offset version would be denoted by ``LargeListView<T>``.
+In these examples we use 32-bit offsets and sizes where the 64-bit version would be denoted by ``LargeListView<T>``.

 **Example Layout: ``ListView<Int8>`` Array**